alhenk/matrix/README.md

-To run the application navigate into the project folder aquarium
+To run the application navigate into the project folder matrix
 	$cd matrix

 and then enter: